10 Best Email Marketing Tools for Softgen Next.js Apps

 You built your app with Softgen because you wanted Next.js with auth, payments, and SEO already configured.
 At $33/year with community ownership, Softgen represents the indie hacker ethos.
 Now you need email that matches that cost-conscious, developer-friendly approach.

 Softgen generates Next.js apps with Stripe already configured.
 This creates a natural integration pattern for email: connect to your existing Stripe setup for payment-based automation.
 The best email platform for Softgen projects should leverage that Stripe integration.
+If you are evaluating criteria for choosing the right email platform for SaaS, Stripe compatibility should be near the top of your list.

 This guide covers 10 email marketing tools that work well with Softgen applications.
 I prioritized platforms that integrate with Stripe and Next.js, and share Softgen's indie hacker values.
 If you are using a different vibe-coding tool, check out our guides for v0, Lovable, or Cursor.